OodlesOfMoodles/setup-files/README.md

 # System setup documentation

 ## 1. Virtualbox Guest Additions
-After installing Vagrant, run the following command for vagrant to setup your vbguest additions.
-This is required to be able to sync to /var/www/html
+After installing Vagrant, run the following command for vagrant to setup your vbguest additions. **This is required to be able to sync to /var/www/html inside the VM**

 `vagrant plugin install vagrant-vbguest`